OpenSpace/codegen/README.md

  - `[[codegen::inlist("v1", "v2", "v3")]]`:  Checks whether a `std::string` variable is one of a finite list of values.
 Example: `std::string foo [[codegen::inlist("v1", "v2", "v3")]];`
  - `[[codegen::notinlist("v1", "v2", "v3")]]`:  Checks whether a `std::string` variable is not one of a finite list of values.
 Example: `std::string foo [[codegen::notinlist("v1", "v2", "v3")]];`
  - `[[codegen::annotation(text)]]`:  Adds an annotation decorator to the member.
 Currently only supported for `std::string` and it cannot be used together with other attributes.
 Example: `std::string foo [[codegen::annotation(Must be a valid bar)]]`
+ - `[[codegen::reference("foo")]]`:  Marks a `std::monostate` as a referencing verifier that will look up a different Documentation elsewhere in the code.
+This attribute can only be used with a `std::monostate`.

 ## Enum class
 `enum class` value are looked up through string matching against the enum value when baking.
 For example: